abzh423/Anchor/README.md

 ```
 git clone https://github.com/AnchorMC/Anchor.git
 cd Anchor
-./scripts/build # or .\scripts\build.bat for Windows
+make
 ```

 The executable will now be located in the `bin` folder for you to run.
 It is recommended that you create a test folder and copy this executable to there so the server does not create a bunch of directories during startup within the source folder.

 ## Compatibility

 Please note that this is not meant to be a drop-in replacement for existing servers.
-All data storage formats have been modified from the standard Bukkit/Spigot format into a much more clean and simple format.
-Since the world storage has also been changed, attempting to read region data from a Notchian server will result in an error.
-There will eventually be a conversion tool available to convert (most) data from previous servers into our format, but since this server is still not entirely functional, that will be a release for a later time.
+While the goal of this software is to match the format of standard Java Edition configuration and data storage formats, it may not be perfect and will be missing quite a few features.
+Over time, more features will be available and functional but the ETA is not known.

-## Credit
+## The Goal

-The goal was to create this Minecraft server implementation from scratch, but it became clear that this was not going to happen by myself.
-I would like to give a big thanks to Tnze, the creator of the [go-mc](https://github.com/Tnze/go-mc) package, for their work on the amazing utilities for interacting with the Minecraft protocol.
-I also couldn't have made this server implementation without the extensive documentation of the Minecraft protocol from the amazing contributors of [wiki.vg](https://wiki.vg).
+The goal of this project is to create a fully functional custom Minecraft server software that is highly efficient and outperforms existing Java-based server architecture.
+This is a slow and highly involved endeavour that will not be completed quickly.
+This project may forever be in a non-complete state, meaning that it will not perfectly match Java Edition servers, but we can always work towards providing maximum compatibility.

 ## Contributors